Registration

 What is the age range of the campers?

-• (if your child is in Prek during the school year your child will be placed in the PreK Group)
+• (If your child is four years old at ANY point during camp, your child will be placed in the PreK Group.)

-Do you offer a Morning Extended Day Start?
+Do you offer a Morning Extended Day Start, & What are the program hours?

 Legacy does not provide pickup or drop-off transportation services.
 The parent or guardian must bring/pick up the camper from/to the program building.

-Our ratio policies follow those the NYC Department of Health set: 1 counselor for every ten children.
+Our ratio policies follow those of the NYC Department of Health and NYS Law and are set at 1 counselor for every ten children.

 What is the total number of campers in the Pre-K Group?

-The PreK group has 15 children and two primary staff responsible for enrichment, supervision, and learning!
+The PreK group has 16 children and two primary staff members responsible for enrichment, supervision, and learning.
 This group also has an additional two staff members for support.

-Breakfast is available ONLY for EXTENDED Morning Campers at 8 am starting June 28th, 2023.
-We offer lunch for the campers through the city of New York food services on NON TRIP DAYS.
+Lunch is available TBA.
+We offer lunch for the campers through the city of New York food services on NON-TRIP DAYS.
 Parents must supply their children with a bag lunch on Trip Days.
-If your child is a picky eater, you may give lunch to your child daily.
-Lunch is not provided during the Charter Session until June 27th, 2024.
+If your child is a picky eater, you may send lunch with your child daily.
+Lunch is not provided during the Charter Session.

-Participants may go on at least three trips per session, in-house visits from various artists and cultural organizations, and hands-on workshops.
-The Camp will also focus on science, arts, and general activities.
+Participants may go on two or three trips per session, have in-house visits from various artists and cultural organizations, and attend hands-on workshops.
+The Camp will also focus on STEM, Cooking, Health and Wellness, Arts, General activities, and most importantly, fun.

 Campers in the Lions basketball program practice in our gym at our camp building.